Aleksandar15/DSA-reminders/README.md

 	- #2 Undirected
 	  - A Graph in which the edges are biderecitonal.
       - The Graph can be traversed in either direction.
-      - The absence of an arrow tells us taht the Graph is undirected.
+      - The absence of an _arrow_ tells us that the Graph is undirected.
         - In the example above we can traverse from both `A` -> `B` -> `C` as well as `C` -> `B` -> `A`.
 - There's even **MORE TYEPS of Graphs!** Which I, of course, won't post them visually, here's the [YouTube video](https://youtu.be/bLtm94mvfjE?list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&t=125) by @codevolution.
   - Here's their names for CTRL+F lookup: